Among all the islands of the Caribbean, there are a few that deserve a stop: the islands of Guadeloupe.

 The main island can be visited by bike, on foot or by scooter.

-For the bravest, a magnificent Napoleonic fort can be visited at the top with these iguanas that are sure to surprise you.
+For the bravest, a magnificent Napoleonic fort can be visited at the summit, where indigenous iguanas are sure to surprise you.
 The beaches are superb and the seabed exceptional, especially for those who love to snorkel.

 The evenings are divine once the tourists are gone, imagine yourself at sunset, a Ti’ponch in your hand, watching the majestic pelicans fishing in the bay.